This information is intended for use by health professionals

 Skin and subcutaneous tissue disorders:

-Rare: hypersensitivity reactions (such as itching, flush, rash).
+Rare: hypersensitivity reactions (pruritus, flush, rash and angioedema).

 Very rare: beta-blockers may provoke or worsen psoriasis or induce psoriasis-like rash, alopecia.